 After several years with SharePoint as our web design and content management provider, ACPS has decided to move its public-facing internet content to Finalsite.
 Continue reading

 Our annual State of the Division report serves to provide information to the School Board and school community about the school division’s successes and challenges from the previous school year.
 The State of the Division 2019 report highlights growth worth celebrating, but it also reveals deficiencies.
 We titled the report, “A Work in Progress,” acknowledging that the core of our work as a public school system is about generating progress, and that, as a community of learners, we are committed to continuous improvement.
 Visit the State of the Division web page »

 Earlier this month, the school division provided the 2019-20 Class Size Report to the School Board.
 The report consists of data collected for every school in the division as of September 30 of this year.

 Low class size has been a competitive strength of our school division, and that continues to be the case this year.
 As the report shows, class size across all of our schools continues to average fewer than 22 students.
 Continue reading

 ACPS invites you, along with students, parents, and community members, to participate in our Community Satisfaction Survey by 11:59 p.m. on Friday, December 20.
 Your feedback will provide the school division with valuable operational information that we will use as part of our commitment to continuous improvement.
 Your responses also will inform the development of our 2020-21 budget and our long-range planning decisions.
 Continue reading

-2017-18 calendar development is underway!
+The 2020-21 calendar development process is underway!
 Each year, the Calendar Committee works to produce a school calendar that supports our goals to engage students, improve opportunities and achievement, and get the most productivity out of our resources.
-Community feedback is an essential part of this process.
+Your feedback is an essential part of the calendar development process!